 Blizzard Entertainment is using this week’s E3 Expo in Los Angeles to debut the

-designed for the forthcoming game Warcraft III: Reign of Chaos, as well as more provide more information about another forthcoming game, World of Warcraft.
+single-player campaigns designed for the forthcoming game Warcraft III: Reign of Chaos, as well as more provide more information about another forthcoming game, World of Warcraft.
 The new title is Blizzard’s entry into the popular online massively multiplayer role-playing genre.

 Blizzard’s World of Warcraft has only been announced for the Windows platform, but considering Blizzard is batting a perfect record when it comes to making its games for the Mac, this exciting new game is definitely worth noting.